vidyar/shippabledocs1/sources/config.rst

 include & exclude branches
 ..........................

-You can only build specific branches or exclude them if you choose to do so.
+You can build specific branches or exclude them if needed.

 .. code-block:: python